codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### Managing Codefresh backups

-Codefresh on-premise backups can be automated by installing a specific service as an addon to your Codefresh on-premise installation.
+Codefresh on-premises backups can be automated by installing a specific service as an addon to your Codefresh on-premises installation.
 It is based on the [mgob](https://github.com/stefanprodan/mgob) open source project and can run scheduled backups with retention, S3 & SFTP upload, notifications, instrumentation with Prometheus and more.

 #### Configuring and Installing the Backup Manager

-Backup manager is installed as an addon and therefore it needs an existing Codefresh on-premise installation.
+Backup manager is installed as an addon and therefore it needs an existing Codefresh on-premises installation.
 Before installing it, please make sure you have selected a proper kube config pointing to the cluster, where you have Codefresh installed on.

 To configure backup manager, please go to the staging directory of your Codefresh installation and find a specific config file: `your-CF-stage-dir/addons/backup-manager/config.yaml`.